bbhunter/subdomagic/README.md

 ```bash
 ./subdomagic.sh
 ```
-[1] `fast` is intended for host quick host discovery and also includes a TCP and version scan of common ports for nmap's OS detection.
-Useful if you just want to see externally available webservers.
+[1] `fast` is intended for host quick subdomain/host discovery and also includes a TCP and version scan of common ports for nmap's OS detection.
+Useful if you just want to see externally available webservers in a reasonable amount of time.

-[2] `comprehensive` is intended for more thorough enumeration and will scan the top 1000 TCP ports.
+[2] `comprehensive` is intended for extremely thorough subdomain enumeration and will scan the top 1000 TCP ports on each active host.
 Useful if you want a more comprehensive scan on what ports are available externally.
+This is intended as a "catch all method" as it uses Jason Haddix's [`all.txt`](https://gist.github.com/jhaddix/f64c97d0863a78454e44c2f7119c2a6a) for bruting subdomains.

 ### The Goodies